The Poetry of Love and Loss,

 A Journey Through Life's Tapestry: Poems of Love, Loss, Grief, and Despair

-Welcome to a world of poetry that delves into the emotional contours of life, exploring themes that touch every facet of the human experience.
-Within these pages, the poet's voice navigates love and loss, grief and despair and the mysteries of faith.
-While certain poems are inspired by early memories of Cyprus—fondly referred to by the poet as “Cyprus Poems” and “Cyprus Poetry”—the collection spans far beyond, offering reflections on universal themes and timeless questions.
+Welcome to a world of poetry shaped by the emotional contours of life, where every facet of human experience is quietly explored.
+Within these pages, the poet’s voice drifts through love and loss, grief and despair, and the lingering mysteries of faith.
+Though some poems arise from early memories of Cyprus—affectionately named “Cyprus Poems” and “Cyprus Poetry”—the collection extends far beyond, turning toward universal themes and timeless questions.

 a favourite poem